pierre-24/nachos/documentation/source/use.rst

     Also, the more the level, the more the time.

-You can restrict the number of vibrational contribution with the ``-O`` option, which takes a semicolon separated list of stuff of the form ``quantity[:level]``, which are the quantities for which vibrational contribution should be added, and what is the maximum level of vibrational contribution to compute for it.
+You can restrict the number of vibrational contribution with the ``-O`` option, which takes a semicolon separated list of stuff of the form ``quantity:level``, which are the quantities for which vibrational contribution should be added, and what is the maximum level of vibrational contribution to compute for it.
-If this second part is not provided, default maximum (2) is assumed.
+If this second part is not provided, default maximum (2) is assumed, so you can simply provide quantity.
+For example, ``-O "FF;FFF:1"`` will compute all vibrational contribution to polarizability, but only first-order contribution to hyperpolarizability.

 The first order ZPVA contributions (:math:`[]^{1,0}` and :math:`[]^{0,1}`) are available for any quantities (if first and second order geometrical derivatives of these quantities and ``NNN`` are available).